Pedro-Vital/End-to-end-ML-project-churn-prediction/docs/deployment.md

 - EC2_HOST → Your Public IPv4 or DNS
 - EC2_SSH_KEY → Private key → That is the key selected at EC2 launch.
 Use `cat <key-name>` to access, then copy and paste it entirely to secrets.

+---
+***Deployments are triggered by pushing changes to the repository.
+No deployment commands are executed locally.***

-***Now you can run deployment adding a minimal modification to the repository.
+***So now you can run deployment adding a minimal modification to the repository.
 It will trigger GitHub Actions workflow.***